Florida is the southernmost US state, with both the Gulf of Mexico and the Atlantic Ocean along its borders.

 Florida is a great snorkeling destination, but it’s also a great place to vacation in general.
 The weather is excellent year-round, and it’s a beautiful state.

-If you’re an avid snorkeler or visiting Florida and looking to find where you should snorkel, look no further.
+If you’re an avid snorkeler or visiting and looking to find the best snorkeling in Florida, look no further.
 Below is a list of the best places to snorkel in Florida.

 Best Time of Year to Snorkel in Florida

 Florida is warm year-round and is a great place to vacation to enjoy wonderful days under the sun.
 In the summer, the temperature can be in the low 90s Fahrenheit and the ocean can get as warm as mid-80s Fahrenheit.

 This is the best time of year if you plan to spend most of your vacation in the water.
 However, the air can be hot and uncomfortable at times in the summer.
 So if you plan on doing other activities than just those involving water, be wary of the hot, humid temperatures.

 The winter months experience temperatures in the mid-70s Fahrenheit, and the ocean will usually be in the low to mid-70s Fahrenheit.